 Ballyboley Forest was first planted in 1957.
 It provides a good example of multiple land-use with its large catchment area supplying water to the surrounding communities, and the forest growing raw material for the saw mills.

 There is currently an outbreak of Japanese Larch disease (P. ramorum) at this forest.
-Visitors are asked to observe any signage providing information on bio-security measures required to help prevent the spread of this disease.
-Further information on preventing the spread of tree disease can be found on the 'Preventing the spread of tree disease' page.
+Visitors are asked to observe any signage providing information on biosecurity measures required to help prevent the spread of this disease.
+For more information, go to:

 There are no facilities for recreational activities provided.
 The public are welcome to visit this forest on foot.

-To arrange a special event or activity in this forest, you should apply in the first instance to the Recreation Manager, Forest Service NI at Garvagh Forest Office.
+To arrange a special event or activity in this forest, you should contact the recreation manager at Garvagh Forest Office.

 Such activities may include sporting events or educational visits.